CARLI/select/docs/getting-started-developer.md

 ## Install Project Dependencies ##
 In the root of the project run the bash script `install-dependencies.sh`.
 This descends into sub-directories and installs npm dependencies.

-You will need to install the sass library via Ruby: `gem install sass`
+You will need to install the sass library: `npm install -g sass`

 ## Set Up Config Files for the Application ##